nerves-project/nerves/docs/FAQ.md

 ## Where can persistent data be stored?

-By default the `/data` partition both read/writeable and is not overwritten when new firmware is pushed to the device.
-However, if you are using `mix firmware.burn` then the entire SD card is being overwritten each time so you won't have any persistent data.
+For most use cases, the `/data` partition is the right place to store data.
+It is initialized on first boot and is not overwritten when new firmware is pushed to the device.

+The `mix firmware.burn` task clears it out so that partition is guaranteed to be empty when the device boots.
+This is useful to ensure that the device is known state.
+There's a pattern for implementing a "Reset to factory defaults" feature by erasing the partition and rebooting.

+If you're updating firmware regularly by writing to a MicroSD card, try running `mix firmware.burn --task upgrade`.
+This won't reset the application data partition.

+Some Elixir libraries write to their `priv` directory by default.
+This won't work since all code and the `priv` directories are stored in a read-only file partition.
+Usually there's a way to override this default choice and specify a path to `/data` for that library to use.

+Factory calibration and other provisioning data is either stored in a custom file partition or in the U-Boot environment block.
+The latter is accessible via `Nerves.Runtime.KV` functions.

 ## How can I apply a firmware update manually?